 About Robert Gregory

-Gregory Environmental Consulting Ltd has been formed by Robert Gregory, after a career of over 25 years, serving in some of the most highly-respected consultancies in the world.
+Gregory Environmental Consulting Ltd (GECL) was formed by Robert Gregory in 2016, after a career of over 25 years, serving in some of the most highly-respected consultancies in the world.
 Bob is a clear thinking and commercially focussed environment and energy consultant with an international client portfolio and experience.

 Professional & Academic Qualifications